alkimcelik/alkimcelik.github.io/index.md

 Cities' electricity consumption values from January 2017 to April 2019 are analyzed during my internship at Algopoly on 20.07.2019.
 They are clustered by their electricity consumption profiles.
 These clusters are classified and shown in Turkey map.

+### An Analysis on the Rise in the Unit Cost of YEKDEM between February 2019 and May 2019 [Why Does the Unit Cost of YEKDEM Increase?](https://alkimcelik.github.io/Rise_In_Unit_Cost_of_YEKDEM.html)

+The unit cost of YEKDEM had been increased from February 2019 until May 2019.
+Its reasons are investigated.
+This report was prepared during my internship at Algopoly on 02.08.2019.

-### Investigation on Reasons of Changes in Market Clearing Price in Day-Ahead Market at Enerji Piyasaları İşletme A.Ş.
+### A Study on Reasons of Changes in Market Clearing Price in Day-Ahead Market at Enerji Piyasaları İşletme A.Ş.
 [Reasons About Fluctuations of The Market Clearing Price in Day-Ahead Market between September-2018 and March-2019](https://alkimcelik.github.io/Reasons%20about%20Fluctuations%20of%20The%20Market%20Clearing%20Price%20in%20Day-Ahead%20Market%20between%20September-2018%20and%20March-2019.html)

 In this report, it is examined fluctuations of the market clearing price in day-ahead market.